 Individuals who continue to be employed by their home country employer can remain on, and be paid from, their home country payroll during their assignment.
 This is often a requirement and desirable from an administrative point of view if the employee continues to participate in their home country benefits scheme and home country pension plan.

 However, there could also be an obligation to withhold tax in the host country on the compensation provided in the home country.
-Companies should consider the tax withholding rules in the host location and a “shadow payroll” may often need to be operated in the host jurisdiction.
+Employers should consider the tax withholding rules in the host location and a “shadow payroll” may often need to be operated in the host jurisdiction.
+In addition, the host country tax treatment of providing benefits provided in the home country, such as medical benefits or pension contributions need to be considered.

 A shadow payroll is used to calculate the amount of tax due in relation to the assignee and to pay it to the local government on a regular basis.
 The term “shadow” is used because typically the company pays these taxes on behalf of the assignee but often the assignee does not see the calculations.